 Students who decide to declare a second degree in a major field of study are expected to declare their second degree one year prior to the intended date of graduation, usually 90 credits earned at AU or the end of the junior year.
 Students must have a 3.00 cumulative GPA at the time of declaration of the second degree.
 Students who fulfill all the requirements for two bachelor's programs (including major, major-related, and residence requirements) and who have earned a total of 150 credit hours may be awarded two bachelor's degrees.
 At least 24 credits must be unique to each degree.
 Dual degree students can apply a maximum of thirty credits for approved exams.
 Students with financial aid or other awards are responsible for working with the Office for Financial Aid to determine the extent of aid or award coverage for the additional credits needed for the dual degree.

 10.1.1.
-Students in the American University Honors program must graduate with a cumulative GPA of 3.67 and have an overall average of 3.0 on all courses required by the AU Honors program to receive the notation on the final transcript, American University Honors Program.
+Students in the American University Honors program must graduate with a cumulative GPA of 3.67 and have an overall average of 3.0 and grade of C or better on all courses required by the AU Honors program to receive the notation on the final transcript, American University Honors Program.